-Are you planning on hitting the road in your RV during the long weekend?
+Are you planning on hitting the road in your RV during the summer?
 Recreational Vehicles and your typical family automobile are quite different in their shape, size, and the way they drive.
 Here are some refresher tips to help keep you safe on the road.

 Know the Height

 Make sure you know the height of your RV before you hit the road.
 Now that you’re in a much larger vehicle many of the signs about bridge heights and low clearance levels now apply to you.
 The last thing you’d want is to turn your RV into a convertible in the middle of a road trip.
 Make sure you keep an eye on those road signs and look out for those low clearance overpasses, bridges, and tunnels.